Christie’s International Real Estate 2024 Global Luxury Mid-Year Outlook Offers Insights and Predictions for Luxury Real Estate

 Attachment

-- U.S. buyers are cautiously optimistic, tax regimes are having an impact worldwide, while ultra-high-net-worth buyers remain unfazed by global economic conditions
+- Tax regimes are having an impact worldwide, U.S. buyers are cautiously optimistic, while ultra-high-net-worth buyers remain unfazed by global economic conditions